 I’ve written for Comics Scene UK, The Comics Grid, The Comics Journal, Down the Tubes, Graphixia, The International Journal of Comic Art, Nude, Reference Reviews, Spaceship Away, Starscape and Stripped.

 Through Fred Egg Comics, I self-publish my comics Berserkotron; Dump; Zero Sum Bubblegum; Wow!
-Retracted; and the forthcoming Break the Cake; But a Dream!; Bell Time; Mount a Rescue, That Comic Smell Comic, The Tay Bridge Disaster, and Booze Ha Ha.
+Retracted; Break the Cake; But a Dream!; Bell Time; Mount a Rescue, That Comic Smell Comic, The Tay Bridge Disaster, and Booze Ha Ha.